nimroddanielmaayan/the-wild-oasis/notes.md

   `useEffect` hooks, otherwise a new event listener will be added every time the component is re-rendered

+- Since React 18, if React is in strict mode and we call a `useEffect` hook during development, React will run the effect once for every function within the hook.
+This might cause repeated console.logs and other strange behaviours (that can be ignored).
+In production, the effect will run only once

+- It's always important to add `error handling` wherever errors might occur

+- The `React DevTools` are a very important tool for debugging React applications.
+In addition, there are devtools for `React Query`, `Redux`, and other popular React libraries

+- Lesson 187 ("Yet Another Hook: useReducer") and lesson 189 ("Managing State With useReducer") have the best explanations of `useReducer` that I've seen so far

+- A "reducer" is called as such because it usually "reduces" several possible inputs into a single output, according to it's conditions

+- One of the main advantages of `useReducer` is that it concentrates all the logic of the state in one place.
+This lets us decouple the state logic from the component, making the components much leaner

+- "reducers" must be pure functions, and they must always return a new state

 ### Custom Hooks

 - `Custom hooks` are just a combination of existing hooks.
 One of their main